General emergency

 To reduce your risk of being involved in a terrorist attack:

-Since February 2020, there have been several terrorism offences, including a stabbing attack on three foreigners in Hulhumalé, where an Australian was injured.
+Since February 2020, there have been terrorist attacks, including a stabbing attack on three foreigners in Hulhumalé, where an Australian was injured.
 Other incidents include an arson attack on a police speedboat in Laamu Gan in March 2020 and the detonation of an improvised explosive device in Malé in May 2021, which injured a high-profile politician and bystanders.

 More information: